African Americans in San Francisco: Crime in Black community

 San Francisco and the general Bay Area's Black community has dealt with street and prison gangs, drug-related crime and other crimes over the decades.

 The gang Westmob, associated with Oakdale Mob and Sunnydale housing project gangs from the southeast area of the city, was involved in a gang war with Hunters Point-based Big Block from 1999 to the 2000s.
 Its current status of activity is unknown. and is linked to rap and drugs.
 They claim territory from West Point to Middle Point in San Francisco's notoriously dangerous Hunters Point projects.

 In 2004, Westmob member David Hill, then 21, fatally shot SFPD Officer Isaac Espinoza, 29, and wounded his partner with an AK-47, on a Bayview street.
 In 2007, he was found guilty of the crime and sentenced to life without parole.

 In April 2009, two Westmob members were involved in a West Point Road shooting of a man they suspected was a snitch of a case involving Westmob members.
 The bullets missed the intended victim, and almost struck his 5-year-old brother.
 Two weeks later, the two gunmen shot the intended victim nine times in front of his home as he was cutting his younger brother's hair.
 He survived.
 In 2013, both gunmen, who were 23 and 25 during this year, were convicted of two counts of attempted murder, and were facing life sentences.

-In January 2015, four young Black men (ages 19 to 22) were shot to death while sitting in a car at Laguna and Page Street in the Fillmore District/Hayes Valley area.
+In January 2015, four young Black men (ages 19 to 22) were shot to death while sitting in a car at Laguna and Page Street in the area of Fillmore District/Hayes Valley.
 An arrest of a 27-year-old man was made in July 2016.
 The motive remains to be debated or undetermined, although the suspect was charged with gang enhancements.
 He had alleged ties with the Black Guerilla Family.

-In 2019, although African Americans only made up 5% of San Francisco's population, 22% of aggravated assault victims and 17% of sexual assault victims were Black.
+In 2019, although African Americans only made up 5% of San Francisco's population, 22% of aggravated assault victims, and 17% of sexual assault victims were Black.

-General Bay Area Black population

-The Black population is mainly concentrated in San Francisco and the East Bay, and the northwest Bay Area (i.e. Fairfield, Vallejo).
-Cities that over 20% African American include: North Richmond (33% Black), Oakland (25% Black), Richmond (27%), and Vallejo (23%).
-Cities that are over 10% Black include Berkeley, East Palo Alto, Hayward, and Vacaville.